 5.21.2 Pre-conditions

-The State Estimation service (see Chapter 5.20 “Use case of power distribution grid state estimation service” above) is deployed and active in the power distribution grid.
+The State Estimation service (see clause 5.20 "Use case of power distribution grid state estimation service" above) is deployed and active in the power distribution grid.
 Output of the State Estimation service can be used by the PC service.

 5.21.3 Service flows

+5.21.3.1 Introduction

 The developed PC service is based on the operating conditions of the grid and processes this information to determine the optimal setting of active and reactive power generation for the distributed generation or, when available, of storage units.
 Different goals can be pursued to enhance the operation of the distribution grid, such as: the reduction of power losses during the operation with normal conditions; the minimization of voltage unbalance in case of high differences in the status of the three phases of the system; the minimization of possible active power generation curtailments during circumstances with over-voltage issues in the grid.
 The output of the PC service is a list of set points of active and reactive power (PQ set points) for the converter-based components connected to the grid.
 Consequently, the service needs bi-directional communication with the field to ensure proper delivery of the generated control commands.

 The design of the PC service is coupled with the State Estimation service.
 According to this idea, the PC service takes as input the results of the State Estimation service, namely the voltage profile at the different buses and the information about the branch power flows and the power consumption (or injection) at the nodes.
 Together with this information, the service needs as input also the model of the electric grid, expressed in terms of network topology and line characteristics.
 More specifically, the list of inputs needed to enable the PC service includes the following data.